-As far as economic rationality is concerned, confirmed that the related profit exceeds our cost of capital in about 60% of the individual stocks as a result of verification of the related profit situation, including dividends and related trading profit compared with our cost of capital vis-à-vis the amount shown in the balance sheet at the end of the term for every individual stock.
-At the same time, verified and confirmed the qualitative rationale for holding every individual stock.
-Confirmed the stocks where future sale will be considered as a result of a lessening of the rationale for holding based on both qualitative and quantitative aspects.
+The economic rationality of holding all individual stocks was verified by examining the status of related earning, such as dividends and related trading profit, compared to the cost of capital for the amount shown on the balance sheet at the end of the financial year.
+At the same time, it has been confirmed that the qualitative rationale was also verified for holding all individual stocks.
+Further, some of the stocks have been identified as stocks that will be considered for sell in the future due to dilution of the rationale of holding these stocks, considering both qualitative and quantitative aspects.